 - Dr. Baris Barlas, Istanbul Technical University (Turkey)

-- Heather Manuel, Fisheries and Marine Institute (Canada)
+- Mr. Richard Kelly, Fisheries and Marine Institute (Canada)

 - Dr. Sue Molloy, Glas Ocean Engineering (Canada)

 - Dr. Emilio Notti, Institute for Marine Sciences (Italy)